triggermesh/docs/docs/targets/googlesheets.md

 ![Adding a GoogleSheets Target](../images/googlesheets-target/create-bridge-1.png)

-In the Target creation form, provide a name to the event Target, and add the following information:
+In the Target creation form, provide a name for the event Target and add the following information:

-* **Google Service Account Secret**: Reference to a [TriggerMesh secret](../guides/secrets.md) containing a Google API key as described in the previous section.
+* **Google Service Account Secret**: Reference to a [TriggerMesh secret](../guides/secrets.md) containing a Google API key as discussed in the prerequisites.
-* **ID**: The GoogleSheets Sheet ID to send the event payload.
+* **ID**: The GoogleSheets Sheet ID to send the event payload to.
 * **Default Prefix**: A string used during new sheet creation when the event does not provide one.

 ![GoogleSheets Target form](../images/googlesheets-target/create-bridge-2.png)